antonmilev/MagicInpainter/README.md

 - **GPU performance** - several optimizations are possible for the GPU to work even faster, also search algorithms can be greately improved

 - **Images with larger resolution**
-Optimization algorithms used in MagicInpainter 3.0 become sometimes too slow and unstable for images with sizes bigger than <b>512x512</b> pixels.
-One other limitation is that inpaint radius can not exceed <b>64</b> pixels, which currently requires several inpaint passes.
+Optimization algorithms used in MagicInpainter 3.0 become sometimes too slow and unstable for images with high resolution (in these cases <b>Zoom In/Out</b> buttons can be used).
+One other limitation is that inpaint radius can not exceed <b>64</b> pixels.

-- **Processing several images**
-MagicInpainter 3.0 is currently limited to single photos.
+- **Processing several images and video** MagicInpainter 3.0 is currently limited to single photos.

 - **Use AI and deep learning to speed up algorithms and optimal inpaint radius selection**